-Camping chairs are a useful luxury item that can be used not only while camping, but as additional seating for a barbecue, for hanging out at the sidelines of a soccer game or on the beach, or for tailgating.
-They should be comfortable, relatively portable, and user-friendly.
+Camping chairs are a useful luxury item that can be used not only while camping, but as additional seating for a barbecue, for hanging out at the sidelines of a soccer game or on the beach, or for tailgating and enjoying outdoor concerts.
+They should be comfortable, reasonably portable, and user-friendly.
 And need we mention, versatile?
-The main problem with typical lightweight camping stools and chairs is that they often forgo comfort as if the austere conditions of the camping environment exclude kicking back and relaxing.
-Fortunately, we were able to test several models that offer a variety of features but still hold up to the one golden criteria: comfort.
+The biggest problem with your average lightweight camping stools and chairs is that they often forgo comfort as if the conditions of the camping environment don't necessitate lounging and taking a load off.
+Fortunately, we were able to test several models that offer a wide variety of features while still maintaining that golden criterion: comfort.

-So why even have a camping specific chair?
-Well, in regards to car camping, the easy answer is that you don't need one.
-In fact, there are probably millions of people in campgrounds all around the US lounging about on the ground or sitting on the hard bench of a picnic table as we speak.
-These alternatives, however, are far less comfortable.
-Once you take a camping trip using chairs, you won't want to be without them again.
-They make eating significantly easier, lounging more enjoyable, and most of them even keep your adult beverages chilled for you.
+So why even have a camping-specific chair?
+Well, with regards to car camping, the honest answer is that you don't need one.
+In fact, there are probably millions of people in campgrounds all around the US lounging about on the unforgiving ground or sitting on the cold hard bench of a picnic table as we speak.
+These alternatives, however, are significantly less comfortable.
+Once you spend an evening outside lounging in a camping chair, you won't want to be without one again.
+They make eating significantly easier, lounging more enjoyable, and many of them even keep your adult beverages chilled and close-by for you.
 Ah, modern innovations!
-For other uses where sitting is the predominate activity, such as spectating at sporting events or tailgating, we feel that a good chair is more of a necessity.
+For other uses where sitting is the predominant activity, such as spectating at sporting events or tailgating, we feel that a good chair is more of a necessity.
 They make cheering on your favorite team much more pleasant and can provide valuable storage for many of your daily use items.

 Comfort was our most highly weighted metric, accounting for nearly half of the overall score.
 After all, deciding to buy a chair instead of sit on the ground means you probably value comfort.
 So don't waste your money on a chair that isn't comfortable.
 Factors we considered when evaluating comfort were armrests, lumbar support, a headrest, back ventilation, and overall design of the chair.

 For the most part, we felt that all of the chairs were reasonably comfortable, with the portable contenders being the least so of all of the models we tested.
-In fact, even our lowest ranking chair in the comfort criteria is significantly more comfortable than sitting on the ground for an extended period of time.
+In fact, even our lowest ranking chair in the comfort criteria is significantly more comfortable than sitting on the ground for an extended period.

 This metric was the second most important rating criteria that we evaluated.
 It accounted for a quarter of the overall score of the product.
 Given the variety of ways you can use your chair, it is mandatory to choose a product you won't mind moving and transporting.
-Factors that affected a chair's portability were its packed size, weight, and its traveling bag.
-Because of their design, the portable models scored higher than the traditional models in this metric.
+Factors that affected a chair's portability were its packed size, weight, and its traveling case (if it had one).
+Because of their design, the portable models naturally scored higher than the traditional models in this metric.

-It should be no surprise that the only chair that can hold up to 800 lbs got our best scores on durability (9/10).
-The Alps Mountaineering King Kong's steel frame and 600D nylon fabric surface didn't show any wear or tear after several months of testing.
-The frame doesn't shift or creak under load.
-The high denier fabric is not as breathable as the mesh that some of the other chairs has, but it will last a long time.
-Due to the increased demand for this chair (from testers), it sustained many ember burns from being around so many campfires.
-Despite these small melted holes, the fabric showed no extra signs of strain or wear.
-Closely following the King Kong was the Eureka Curvy High-Back.
-The High-Back has been tested season after season and has shown minimal wear and tear, resulting in one of the highest scorers for the durability metric.
-At $40, the Kijaro Dual Lock earned an above average 7 out of 10, along with the Big Agnes Helinox Chair One and REI Camp X.
+It should be no surprise that the only chairs that can hold over 500 lbs got our best scores on durability (9/10).
+Both the Alps Mountaineering King Kong's and the Kelty Low-Love Seat's steel frames and 600D nylon fabric construction didn't show any wear or tear after several months of testing.
+Their frames don't shift or creak under load.
+Though their high denier fabric is not as breathable as the mesh that some of the other chairs have, it is made to last a long time.
+Due to the increased demand for both these chair (from testers), they sustained many ember burns from being around so many campfires.
+Despite these small melted holes, the fabric showed no other signs of strain or wear.

 Ease of Set-Up

 Although we did not rate the chairs according to their features, we have included this section to describe the bells and whistles some of these chairs have.
-Want a seat with a built-in bottle opener?
-Then skim through our individual reviews to narrow down which models have this feature.
+Want a seat with an adjustable pillow?
+Then skim through our reviews to narrow down which models have this feature.
 Want a chair that has a cup holder big enough for your favorite mug?
 Then add that to the list of specs to check out too.
-All of the traditional model chairs come fitted with extra features, but the Sport Brella possessed all of the bells and whistles you would expect from a new age camping chair - plus an umbrella.
-This chair also has a footrest, cup holder, arm cooler, bottle opener, and two storage pouches.
-If you want to give yourself as many reasons as possible to not get out of your camping chair, then you better get the Sport-Brella.
+You can even purchase a chair for you and your best friend, beau, or dog.

-The luxury of having a comfortable chair while camping or lounging in your backyard can really add to your outdoor experience.
-In addition to making relaxing, eating, and drinking easier, you can maximize your lounging enjoyment - holding your drink and keeping it cool at the same time.
-To find the best overall competitor in our fleet, we measured each one's comfort level (which we consider to be key), along with size and portability.
-Whether you're car camping, sitting in the chair by the campfire, or lounging after a dip in the deep blue, the best model for you will ultimately depend on your lifestyle.
+The luxury of having a comfortable chair while camping or lounging in your backyard can add to your outdoor experience.
+In addition to making relaxing, eating, and drinking easier, you can maximize your lounging enjoyment - like holding your drink and keeping it cool at the same time!
+To find the best overall competitor in our fleet, we measured each one's comfort level (which we consider to be key), along with size, portability, durability, and ease of use.
+Whether you're car camping, lounging around the campfire, or sunbathing after a dip in the deep blue, the best model for you will ultimately depend on your lifestyle.
 We hope that we've been able to offer enough information in shopping for a new chair that will accommodate the adventures you go on.
 If you're still left in the dark, check out our Buying Advice article to find the model that best fits your needs.